khaled4vokalz/khaled4vokalz/README.md

 - 🏢 Currently working as a **Senior Software Engineer** at [**StiboDX**](https://www.stibodx.com/) building and maintaining editorial tools for the global publishing platforms.
 I'm part of a globally distributed team.
 - 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
 Some of those includes **OpenResty, Kong Gateway, AWS features**
 - I’m currently open for work and employment opportunities (remote and relocation)
-- 💬 Ask me about **JS, Angular, Node, .NET, Java, MySQL, Performance testing**.
+- 💬 Ask me about **JS, Angular, Node, .NET, Java, MySQL, API Gateways, A bit of AWS, Performance testing**.
 - 📫 Mail me at - [maruf.khaled at gmail dot com]
 - 📄 Know about my experiences in my [resume](https://drive.google.com/file/d/1PeVDDVZdfjvjVMkt8KMHUsz84BOettZN/view?usp=sharing)